saimonhowlader/saimonhowlader.github.io/_posts/2016-06-28-launching-a-personal-website-part-1.md

 ---
 published: true
 layout: post
-title: 'Jekyll Blog, GitHub Pages Preface'
+title: 'Jekyll Blog, GitHub Pages -1'
 excerpt: >-
   I wanted to set up a small website with my contact information and a blog where I could document my work.
 I also needed to brush up on frontend